YorDN/LibManage/README.md

 ```
 or if you have a different setup, refer to [this](https://www.connectionstrings.com/sql-server/) website

-From then you only have to start the application.
+From there you only have to start the application.
 The DbSeeder class will handle the migration/seeding of the database.

 ### 📃 Seeded data